BioDAS/biodas.github.io/wiki/DAS_1.md

 [UniProt](http://www.ebi.ac.uk/das-srv/uniprot/das).
 A number of websites and software applications are based on DAS.

-The DAS/1 specification is currently available in version 1.53 from
+The DAS/1 specification is available at
 <http://www.biodas.org/documents/spec.html>

-The [DAS/1/Overview](/wiki/DAS/1/Overview "wikilink") provides a glossary and list of concepts.
+[DAS/1/Overview](/wiki/DAS/1/Overview "wikilink") provides a glossary and list of concepts.

 Clients
 -------